-The following section is a Guide to the graduate program in department of Molecular Genetics written by the Mogen GSA.
+The following section provides information about our graduate program in the Department of Molecular Genetics, as written by members of the MoGen GSA.

 The first few months:

 The purpose of the rotation system is to expose new students to the various research opportunities and environments available in the department.
 The current system is composed of three mandatory 5-week rotations, beginning in September of the academic year.
 These rotations must take place in at least 2 nodes.
 These nodes are: Medical Sciences Building, Centre for Cellular & Biomolecular Research, the Hospital for Sick Children, MaRS, and Samuel Lunenfeld Rsearch Institute at Mount Sinai Hospital.